 For many, spring is finally beginning to emerge and the earth is coming back to life.
 The flowers and plant life of spring are perfect for practicing the use of selective focus.
-So, what exactly is selective focus?
-In macro or close-up photography, selective focus is used to bring the viewer’s eye to one area of an image.
+So, what exactly is selective focus setting?
+In close-up or macro photography, selective focus setting is used to bring the viewer’s eye to one area of an image.
 This is done by focusing on the part of a subject you want to emphasize or draw the eye to and letting the rest fall into a beautiful blur.
-Selective focus requires a shallow depth of field or shooting in the lower apertures.
+Selective focus setting requires a shallow depth of field or shooting in the lower apertures.
 Depth of field is controlled by three things:

 - Aperture choice (the smaller the aperture number the less depth of field you will have),